Steps to GDPR Compliance: The Right to Be Forgotten

 Article 17 of the GDPR contains the right for data to be erased: otherwise known as the right to be forgotten.
 The principle behind this, as stated by the UK Information Commissioner’s Office (ICO), is to “enable an individual to request the deletion or removal of their personal data where there is no compelling reason for its continued processing”.

 When does the right to be forgotten apply?

 A data subject can exercise the right to be forgotten against the relevant data controller.
 This right is qualified under Article 17 of the GDPR, and may be exercised only in certain circumstances where:

-• The personal data has to be erased in order to comply with a legal obligation.
+The personal data must be erased in order to comply with a legal obligation.